gitlabhq/gitlabhq/doc/development/doc_styleguide.md

   live without an audit, thus preventing dead links and redirection issues when corrected
 - Leave exactly one newline after a heading
+- Generally, avoid removing headings that are no longer relevant to the documentation in order to preserve links.
+If a change makes more sense than carrying a wrong heading in the documentation forever, discuss the change with the tech writing team and apply it.

 ## Links